codernotme/vybe/README.md

-# VYBE - Connect, Collaborate, and Thrive at PSIT 🚀
+# VYBE - Connect, Collaborate, and Thrive 🚀

-VYBE is an exclusive social media platform designed to connect students, mentors, and communities within PSIT.
+VYBE is an exclusive social media platform designed to connect students, mentors, and communities within colleges.
 It fosters collaboration, builds communities, and promotes mentorship through a unique social experience tailored specifically for the campus.

 ## 🛠️ Tech Stack
 - **Frontend**: Next.js, NextUI, TypeScript, TailwindCSS